haraka/Haraka/docs/CustomReturnCodes.md

 the SMTP response sent back to the client along with an optional message text that you return as arguments to the next() function.

-The **DSN** module was designed to allow a plugin to return RFC 3463 compliant extended status codes and to allow a plugin author to override the SMTP status code returned by Haraka.
+The [DSN](https://github.com/haraka/haraka-dsn) allows a plugin to return RFC 3463 compliant extended status codes and allows plugins to override the SMTP status code returned by Haraka.

 The DSN module exposes a callable function for each status condition defined